npge/npge/doc/API.md

 ### Script syntax

 Look at syntax of the script.
-We can skip parentheses if a function has one argument (Lua feature).
 Command `run` runs a processor.
-Options can be passed in optional second argument.
+Options are passed in second argument.
 Command `run_main` is like `run`, but it accepts command line options as well.
 That is why we use `run_main` for `In` (command line option `--in-blocks`) and